 Camilla de Rossi (Italy, fl.
 1707 – 1710)

-For someone who composed four oratorios for the Imperial Court at Vienna, you’d think something would have sifted down the centuries in the way of biographical information.
+For someone who composed four oratorios for the Imperial Court at Vienna, you’d think something substantial would have sifted down the centuries in the way of biographical information.
 Instead we find that nobody knows anything about Rossi.
-I wrack my brain trying to imagine the historical processes that could lead to total ignorance of someone who was commissioned by the Emperor of the Habsburg Empire to compose oratorios for performance at the Imperial Court, but I just bog down into “DOES NOT COMPUTE.”
-Pardon me while I find the Excedrin …
+I wrack my brain trying to imagine the historical processes that could lead to total ignorance of someone who was commissioned by the Emperor of the Habsburg Empire to compose oratorios for performance at the Imperial Court, but it’s no use, I just bog down into “DOES NOT COMPUTE.”
+Pardon me while I find the ibuprofin …

 The music is excellent, as one would expect of something commissioned by an emperor for an imperial court.
 Rossi is very good with a tune and uses the accompanying instrumental parts to good effect.
 It’s a great pity that only one of the oratorios is currently available, but yet again we’ll keep our fingers crossed in the hope that some enterprising European group will record the complete works.